ljpiere/ljpiere/README.md

-- 👋 Hi, I’m @ljpiere
+- 👋 Hi, I’m Leyton @ljpiere
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Engineer and Data Sciense
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about AI and Data Engineer Architecture
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source projects
-- 📫 How to reach me ...
+- 📫 How to reach me just send a mail ljpcastroc@gmail.com

 <!---
 ljpiere/ljpiere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.